 New CDL Driver First Year: The Survival Guide

 You just got your CDL.
 You signed with a carrier.
 Now what?
 Your first year as a company driver will be the hardest and most formative period of your trucking career.
+That foundation starts before day one at one of the FMCSA-registered truck driving schools that train new CDL holders.
 This guide gives you realistic expectations, practical tips, and a clear roadmap for not just surviving but building a foundation for long-term success.

 $45K-$55K